How to shift away from being a ‘Performative Ally’ and towards a genuine, ongoing partner to the Black community.

 Step 3: Act

-By this stage, you’ve done some of the hard work – now it’s time to put it to use with action.
-That’s where the transformation begins.
+By this stage, you’ve done some of the hard work – now it’s time to action it.
+That’s where the transformation really begins.

 Start on your own – and when you’ve earned it, ask for guidance